Jimmy Savile: Dramatisation

-In October 2020, the BBC announced a mini-series with the working title The Reckoning, which will recount Savile's rise to fame and the sexual abuse scandal that emerged after his death.
-The drama was expected to be broadcast by the BBC in 2022, but has now been pushed back to 2024.
+In October 2020, the BBC announced a television mini-series with the working title The Reckoning, intended to recount Savile's rise to fame and the sexual abuse scandal that emerged after his death.
+The drama was originally planned to appear in the BBC's autumn 2022 schedule, but after a delay for re-editing, it was broadcast in October 2023.
 A source said, "The four-part drama is being edited in such a meticulous and careful way, so as not to create more pain and suffering for Savile's victims."
+It was based in part on the book In Plain Sight: the Life and Lies of Jimmy Savile by Dan Davies.

-Writer Neil McKay and producer Jeff Pope had previously worked together on dramatisations on the murders of Fred West, the disappearance of Shannon Matthews and the murders of Stephen Port.
-In September 2021 Steve Coogan was cast as Savile; he said he did not take the decision lightly, and that it was a "horrific story which – however harrowing – needs to be told".
+Writer Neil McKay and producer Jeff Pope had previously worked together on dramatisations on the murders of Fred West, the disappearance of Shannon Matthews, and the murders of Stephen Port.
+In September 2021, Steve Coogan was cast as Savile; he said he did not take the decision lightly, and that it was a "horrific story which – however harrowing – needs to be told."